How common is childhood leukemia?

 Leukemia is the most common cancer in children and teens.
 It accounts for almost 1 in 3 cancers in children.
 Even so, childhood leukemia is a rare disease.

 About 3 out of 4 leukemias among children and teens are acute lymphocytic leukemia (ALL).
-Most of the rest of the cases are acute myelogenous leukemia (AML).
+Most of the rest are acute myelogenous leukemia (AML).

 ALL is most common in early childhood, peaking in children between 2 and 4 years old.
-Cases of AML are more spread out across the childhood years, although it is slightly more common during the first 2 years of life and during the teenage years.
+AML is more spread out across the childhood years, although it is slightly more common during the first 2 years of life and during the teen years.

-Chronic leukemia is rare in children.
+Chronic leukemias are rare in children.
 Most of these are chronic myelogenous leukemia (CML), which tends to occur more in teens than in younger children.

 Juvenile myelomonocytic leukemia (JMML) usually occurs in young children, with an average age of about 2.